Glacier Bay National Park and Preserve, Alaska

 View along the Tony Knowles Coastal TrailTake in the beautiful views of Anchorage, AK, along the Tony Knowles Coastal Trail.
 The trail is roughly 11 miles long.
 Start in the city of Anchorage, at West Second Avenue, near the railroad station, and head south until the trail ends at Kincaid Park.
 It’s open year-round.
 960 1280

 Bearing Sea crab fisherman's boat the Aleutian BalladThanks to the hit TV show Deadliest Catch, the fishermen of the Bering Sea are practically celebrities.
 For 3 hours, get a small taste of what life is like on the Bering Sea — minus the danger.
 See king crabs up-close, spot whales and more.
 From Anchorage, fly 4 hours south to Ketchikan, or choose the Bering Sea Crab Fishermen's Tour as your next Alaskan cruise excursion.
 960 1280

 Brown BearVisit Katmai National Park and Preserve, located in King Salmon, AK, to see one of the highest concentrations of brown bears in North America.
-There are a handful of bear-viewing Natural Habit Adventures, that offer service to Katmai, which is accessible by plane or boat.
+There are a handful of bear-viewing tour companies, including Natural Habit Adventures, that offer service to Katmai, which is accessible by plane or boat.
 960 1280

 12 Things To Do in Alaska 12 Photos

 Denali National ParkTake a scenic road trip through Denali National Park.
 Denali is home to a variety of animals, including grizzly bears, caribou, snowshoe hares, wolverines, tundra swans and Arctic warblers.
 The National Park and Reserve is located in the center of Alaska and includes Mount McKinley, the highest mountain in North America.
 And in case you didn’t know, it is also the site of the longest glacier -- the Kalhiltna glacier.
 960 1280